joxie/riscv-debug-security/spec/Secure Debug Proposal.md

 - The ability to lock down debug accesses for ROM and enables it for Non-ROM execution (e.g. both ROM and Non-ROM can live in M mode, but they should be granted for debug differently).

 ## DM Changes

-### Non-debug-module reset

-ndmreset is a feature to reset the whole system except DM.
-This may become an attack surface if it is not carefully designed and analyzed in threat model.

-A example is that OEM adversaries can use ndmreset to reset the entire SOC when SOC boot rom is running.
-SOC boot rom usually interacts with external devices such as SPI, flash and etc. If the boot rom is interrupted and restarted in the middle of execution, it might lead to severe result.

-It is recommended that SOC vendors do not implement ndmreset, or use a life-cycle fuse to disable ndmreset.

 ### Debugger access memory